dvudd/CI_PP1/README.md

 Starts with a short paragraph explaining that the company's sales team will contact the client after the form beneath is submitted.
 The form contains:
 * Radio button selector for which experience the client is interested in.
-* Preffered date.
+* Preferred date.
 * Contact information.

 ### Our Fleet
 This page showcases the different helicopters GP Aviation owns.
 With a picture and a short paragraph.
 ### About us
-Here we find a backstory of the company, founded by a former swedish helicopter pilot.
+Here we find a backstory of the company, founded by a former Swedish helicopter pilot.

 ### Footer
 The footer contains social media links and copyright information.